jeffling/ngmin-webpack-plugin/README.md

-** Deprecated for the most part **
+**Deprecated for the most part**

-ngmin is no longer the best dependency annotator to use. btford recommends using ng-annotate. of course, there's a plugin for that right here: https://github.com/jeffling/ng-annotate-webpack-plugin
+ngmin is no longer the best dependency annotator to use. btford recommends using ng-annotate. of course, there's a plugin for that right here: https://github.com/jeffling/ng-annotate-webpack-plugin.

+That being said, if you _have_ to use ngmin, and you se a bug, feel free to make an issue and I'll try my best to help.

+# ngmin-webpack-plugin

 Runs the [ngmin](http://github.com/btford/ngmin) pre-minimizer to insert AngularJS DI annotations, so instead of writing
 ```javascript